weamnuman-source/DaibaPark_BehavioralEvents/README.md

 This repository contains photographs documenting the locations of utterances indicating behavioral events analyzed in the paper "Divergent Environmental Evaluation Patterns in Immersive Virtual vs. Physical Outdoor Environments: Towards Informing Architectural Design in VR".

 ## Folder Structure
-- `/Physical_Environment/`: Photos from the real-world Odaiba Park, taken at moment of utterance.
+- `/Physical_Environment/`: (1) Photos from the real-world Odaiba Park, taken at moment of utterance.
 Each photo is captioned with its corrosponding verbal protocol.
+(2) /BDI_Strings/: This folder contains the high resolution version the BDI strings and movement maps of each physical park participant, referenced in Figure 5.
 - `/Immersive_Virtual_Environment/`: Screenshots from the Unreal Engine replica, taken at moment of utterance.
 Each photo is captioned with its corrosponding verbal protocol.
+(2) /BDI_Strings/: This folder contains the high resolution version the BDI strings and movement maps of each virtual park participant, referenced in Figure 5.

 ## Event Categories
 - **Failure_Events**: Participants' unsuccessful actions and perceived failures